Local structures on stratified spaces: Introduction

 This geometric theory developed further in the intersection homology and stratified Morse theory of Goresky \& MacPherson in \cite{goreskymacpherson}, \cite{goreskymacpherson2}, and \cite{stratmorse}.
 Their work continues Whitney's, as it extends bedrock results such as Poincar\'e duality and the Lefschetz hyperplane theorem to singular varieties.
 Other sources of expansion have been the study of constructible sheaves, of (micro)supports, and of $D$-modules on manifolds; see \cite{kashiwaraschapira} and references therein.
 A different development still of the theory was given by Baas and Sullivan, see \cite{baas}, who defined cobordism of manifolds with singularities; their purpose was to define generalized homology theories whose cycles were singular manifolds.

 In these studies, the focus of these authors is largely on stratified spaces, one at a time -- there is little development of the theory in {\it families}, either on maps between stratified spaces, or on continuous families of stratified spaces themselves.
 Many reasons exist for this omission.
 For Whitney, stratifications were a tool to study algebraic varieties, where there already exists an excellent theory of families.
 Another reason is that the naive notion of a map of Whitney stratified spaces (i.e., a stratum preserving map which is smooth on strata separately), quickly leads to pathologies in families: the total space of a naive bundle of Whitney stratified spaces over a Whitney stratified base need not itself be Whitney stratified.
-Examples follow as a consequence of the work of Hughes-Taylor-Weinberger-Williams \cite{htww}: a choice of pseudo-isotopy defines a cone parametrized by a circle.
-Unless this pseudo-isotopy is a diffeomorphism, the link of the cone-locus of the total space lacks a smooth structure.
-This is akin to having a notion of a smooth fiber bundle in which the total space need not be a manifold.
+Examples follow as a consequence of pseudo-isotopy theory, which we will explain below.

 There does, however, exist a homotopy-theoretic theory of stratifications, advanced by Siebenmann \cite{siebenmann} and Quinn \cite{quinn}, which possesses robust behavior in families.
 Siebenmann constructed spaces of stratified maps between his locally-cone stratified sets, and he showed these spaces have good local and homotopy-theoretic behavior.
 In particular, he proved local contractibility, which gives an isotopy extension theorem as well as the existence of classifying spaces for fiber bundles.
 Quinn likewise proved an isotopy extension theorem valid in higher dimensions.
-These results have no counterpart in the geometric theory after Whitney.
+These results have no counterpart in the geometric theory following Whitney.
 However, the homotopy-theoretic stratifications are insufficient for our more geometric arguments due to basic features as nonexistence of tubular neighborhoods (see \cite{normal}) and absence of transversality.